 But sentimentalism is not, of course, the sole property of the nationalist.
 The romantic sentimentalism of our two concertos resists being “nationalist” in Ignatieff’s terms because it is personal, and complex, and hence art, not kitsch.
 The music is also not merely or solely sentimental: those passages I played can also be heard as ecstatic, even erotic.
 But both concertos undeniably relate to concepts of nation.
 And here we can usefully invoke Philip Bohlman’s distinction between national and nationalist.
 The nationalist, driven by a sense of superiority and chauvinism, seeks to secure and bolster borders, to rescue the nation for history in the places where it is most contested.
 Nationalism is antagonistic to cosmopolitism and Universalism.
 Its rhetoric differs from “national” music.
 Nationalists are isolationists; artists like Bartók and Szymanowski value and respect the nation but also celebrate, for example, the plurality and ethnic mixing of the Carpathian region, which would represent a problem or worse, a battleground for nationalists.
 But we must beware of bolstering simplistic binaries.
 As Bohlman cautions, nationalism is always in shift, it is not monolithic, and music’s malleability makes the potential for hearing nation and nationalism vast, it can both mark borders and broach them; national and nationalist music can blur and overlap.

 We might conclude by dismantling Ignatieff’s one-to-one mapping of nationalist and patriotism and say that Bartók and Szymanowski, while undoubtedly patriots, are not “nationalist” composers in Bohlman’s definition.
 But they are at important moments sentimentalists, and this is what they share with nationalists.
 Where they differ from nationalists is in their belief in the original contribution of individual artists to Universal art —in the contribution, indeed potential unity of all traditions, whether in Szymanowski’s vision of the Persian-Slavonic, or Bartók’s of the Arabic-Slavonic.
 Szymanowski abhorred what he called the “narrow-minded and egoistic nationalism” which he saw emerging out of the ashes of the First World War.
 His response was to place hope in a “Paneuropeanism” which would be based upon “the gathering together of the best individuals around the greatest conquests of a distinctive, spiritual culture”.
-This is a community in which individuality is not repressed in the service of mass uniformity and not dependent upon self-preservation through isolation behind a defensive national shield.
+This is a community in which individuality is not repressed in the service of mass uniformity and not dependent upon self-preservation through isolation behind a defensive nationalist shield.
 This was the Pan-Europe envisaged by the cosmopolitan Viennese Count Richard Coudenhove-Karlergi, itself an “object of longing,” a “daydream” as Szymanowski put it, in which individual nations retain identity but join to form a new kind of fecund federation.
 And here finally, we can once more compare Bartók who was, as Riley and Smith say, similarly, a “patriot” whose works “reflect a notion of a multi-ethnic imperial Hungary that after the Great War no longer existed”.

 The extent to which we can hear the play of sentimentalism and anti-sentimentalism more widely in the work of Bartók and Szymanowski is also a subject ripe for further study.
 Sentimentalism can be expressed in many different ways.
-The enthusiasm for Bartók’s music shown by Allen Stewart Konigsberg, of Russian and Austrian descent and better known as Woody Allen, is perhaps because he hears something sentimental beneath the quartet’s spiky exterior.
+The enthusiasm for Bartók’s music shown by Allen Stewart Konigsberg, of Russian and Austrian descent and better known as Woody Allen, is perhaps because he hears something sentimental beneath the fifth quartet’s spiky exterior.
 It is certainly true, however, that while irony and satire are largely absent in Szymanowski’s work they play a major role in aspects of Bartók’s art.
 And that while Szymanowski is thoroughly a sensualist, Bartók often turns against sensualism more overtly.
 But as Jonathan Greenberg comments,